Make DIY Vintage Spindle American Flags for Decor!

 - Dark paste wax (HERE)

 This step’s optional, but I love adding a personal touch with my own signature style and vintage vibes.
 I soaked the flags in warm coffee on a baking sheet for 10 minutes, then let them dry on a paper towel.
 They dry quickly, for about 10 minutes.
+Learn the easy steps to tea stain fabrics in this Christmas stocking post and these DIY pillows.
 I also added a white ribbon to add a finished look.
 I used Aleene’s stop fraying (HERE).
 Fortunately, I knew this would work.
-I have used this product on other crafts..
+I have used this product on other crafts.
 Cindy’s Note: If you have dark wax, add a bit of water to the wax.
-Combine and add it to create a nostalgic feel with your DIY vintage spindle American flags for decor.
+Combine and add it to create a nostalgic feel with your vintage-inspired flags for decor.
 Rub the dark wax with a lint-free rag.
 This prevents the wax from being sticky.
-For wax, add thin coats of outdoor sealer to protect the wax.
-(HERE, I use this for outdoors) Here’s a flag I used dark wax on for a vintage look.
+For wax, apply thin coats of outdoor sealer to protect the wax.
+(HERE), I use this for outdoors) Here’s a flag I used dark wax on to give it a vintage look.

 Heat your hot glue gun.
+Place the white ribbon on the edge of each flag.
+This adds a finished look.
+I wore silicone finger protectors.
+It prevents burns in case hot glue seeps out.
 Place your flag on the spindle and line up so that the edge of the flag is aligned.
-I let the top of the spindle show, giving each DIY vintage spindle American flags for decor, the appearance of having a finial.
-Add a line of hot glue to the spindle.
+I let the top of the spindle show, giving the patriotic spindle flags for decor, the appearance of having a finial.
+Adding a line of hot glue to the spindle works best.
 Hold the flag to set.
-Cindy’s Note: Aleene’s quick dry glue also works.
+Cindy’s Note: Here’s a link to Aleene’s quick-dry glue if you don’t have or want to use a hot glue gun.
 (HERE)

 Adorable Cindy!
 Happy 4th!!